isaacsas/DiffEqDocs-bkp.jl/docs/src/tutorials/discrete_stochastic_example.md

 rate_constant*num_of_susceptible_people*num_of_infected_people
 ```

-The `rate_constant` is determined by other factors like the type of the disease.
+The `rate_constant` is determined by factors like the type of the disease.
 It can be interpreted as the probability per time one pair of susceptible and
 infected people encounter each other, with the susceptible person becoming sick.
 The overall rate (i.e. probability per time) that some susceptible person gets